txty-io/txty-docs/docs/manage-your-translations/pluralization.md

 :::info

-The shown plural fields depends on the language code you set for your language.
-If you don't see the correct plural fields according to CLDR Plural Rules check if you have set the correct language code of your language.
+The shown plural fields depend on the language code you set for your language.
+If you don't see the correct plural fields according to [CLDR Plural Rules](https://cldr.unicode.org/index/cldr-spec/plural-rules) check if you have set the correct language code of your language.

 :::